 The exact number of credits needed to graduate from GW Law will vary from student to student based on the number of credits that were eligible for transfer.
-Twenty-eight (28) is the maximum number of credits transfer students are allowed to transfer to the GW Law transcript.
+Thirty-one (31) is the maximum number of credits transfer students are allowed to transfer to the GW Law transcript.
 No exceptions.

 Candidates for the GW Law Degree must earn 6 Enrollment Units (EU) in order to graduate.
 A student enrolled full time (12 or more credits in a semester) will earn 6 EUs over the course of the program.
 A student enrolled part time during the entire course of his or her program of study and who has paid the equivalent of 84 or more credit hours (including transfer credits) will be deemed to have satisfied the EU requirement for graduation.
 As a transfer student the number of EUs you are credited will depend on the number of credits eligible for transfer.
 This information will be provided on your TCM.
 If you have questions, please contact our office—particularly if you switch between the full and part time programs.

 During orientation, we will provide multiple opportunities for advising.
 Orientation programming includes a review of GW Law’s academic regulations, tips for course selection, and an academic advising fair when many offices (e.g., Field Placement Program and Skills Competition), faculty, and directors of specific program (e.g., Intellectual Property, Government Contracts, Environmental and Energy Law) are represented.

 Journal selection at another institution will not transfer to GW Law.
 Please see below.